fpapado/github-api-workbench/README.md

 ## Step 3: Local TypeScript Setup

-To use the TypeScript scripts, you will need Node 22 and pnpm.
+To use the TypeScript setup, you will need Node 22 and pnpm.
 I recommend [nvm for managing your node distribution](https://github.com/nvm-sh/nvm).

 In a shell, run: